Jadelin200301/retail-bi-dashboard/README.md

 Therefore, the original dataset is **not included in this repository**.

 You can replace the dataset with your own data following the same schema.

 ---

+## Recommendation Workflow

+1. Generate candidate items for each customer
+2. Apply ranking / reranking strategies(XGB/LGB)
+3. Evaluate recommendation quality with offline metrics
+4. Export results to the dashboard for business analysis

+---